-So for the new low-cost, super-fast way to peel away old int . . . lift away old lacquer, varnish and shellac . . . order BER: You must be able to simply coat . peel . strip away up to 18 layers of old paint in a single peel-away . without sanding, scraping, chipping or steel wool ... or purchase price refunded in full.
+So for the new low-cost, super-fast way to peel away old PEEL-AWAY today on full money-back guarantee.
+REMEM-BER: You must be able to simply address of guarantee. . lift away old lacquer, varnish and shellac BER: You must be able to simply coat . . . peel . . . lift and strip away up to 18 layers of old paint in a single peel-away action . . . without sanding, scraping, chipping or steel wool . . . or purchase price refunded in full.
 Order today.